LandenTy/GeometricEngine/DOCS.md

 _This Tutorial will help you get an insight on getting started with a project in the Geometric Engine!_

+**Chapter 0 : Base Vocabulary**

+Before we get started on learning how everything works, it's important you know what each individual thing is used for so you can increase your productivity throughout the Engine!

+       ~ Delta Time - A Timer that is called every frame to calculate the pos/rot/scale of objects in a scene ~ Entities ~ Fancy way of saying an object

 **Chapter 1 : Camera Controller**

 The base camera controller comes with 4 (user-allowed) functions: